laravel/docs/eloquent-relationships.md

         $query->where('content', 'like', 'code%');
     }, '>=', 10)->get();

+> **Warning**
-> {note} Eloquent does not currently support querying for relationship existence across databases.
+> Eloquent does not currently support querying for relationship existence across databases.
 The relationships must exist within the same database.

 <a name="inline-relationship-existence-queries"></a>
 #### Inline Relationship Existence Queries